liftek22/HOV-AV_paper/README.md

 3. Modify the path names in the Python notebook (both for the input xml files and the output result.csv and score.csv files)
 4. Run it

 -------

+Loaded all scenarios.
+Doublechecked that they are distinct.
+The first 6 ([ 0:5] ) entries gave all same.
+But then did [10:25] index, got different results.

+Visualized modal split for all.

+Got rid of unnecessary legend.  https://www.geeksforgeeks.org/how-to-remove-the-legend-in-matplotlib/

+Now plotted all together to see the difference.
+Unfortunately some issues

+* only base is different
+*  S1 , S1MP, S3, S3MP all same.
+S2 and S2MP different just because the modes are in different order.